cncf/glossary/content/en/stateless-apps.md

 ## What it is

-A stateless application doesn’t save any client session (state) data on the server where the application lives.
-Each session is carried out as if it was the first time and responses are not dependent upon data from a previous session and provides functionality to use print services, CDN (Content Delivery Network) or the Web Servers in order to process every short-term request.
-For example, someone is searching a question in the search engine and pressed the Enter button.
-In case if the searching operation gets interrupted or closed due to some reason, you have to start a new one as there is no saved data for your previous request.
+A stateless application operates independently of past interactions and user data.
+When a user interacts with the application, it processes the request immediately and forgets the information once the request is processed.
+This indicates that the application lacks any permanent storage containing information on prior user interactions or data.
+Each utilization of the application is treated as an isolated session, without reference to past interactions.
+For instance, consider someone using a search engine to find an answer.
+If their search is interrupted or the window is closed, they must start a new search because there is no saved information from their previous attempt.

 ## Problem it addresses